America's churches: often a reflection of the nation's racial divide

 But for St. Michael's member Chris Meredith, a white woman, church membership in the city is more a matter of family tradition, rather than being about race.
 "There are churches that people have gone to for generations, I don't think it's a black or white thing," she said.

-St. Michael's and another predominantly white downtown Anglican church, St. Philip's Church, on Sunday organised a bus to bring parishioners to Emanuel AME at noon to gather in support of its members.
+St. Michael's and another predominantly white downtown Anglican church, St. Philip's Church, on Sunday organized a bus to bring parishioners to Emanuel AME at noon to gather in support of its members.

 Handing out water to people gathered there, Lercy Bourque, 74, a white man and unit leader of the Charleston Baptist Association, said he believes the shooting will bring people closer together rather than cause greater divide - though he said churches will likely remain largely segregated.